Higher education, prestigious institutes

 Seventeen institutes of higher education single Munich out as the second-biggest university hub in Germany.
 The Ludwig Maximilians University (LMU) and the Technical University of Munich (TUM) rank among the very top universities worldwide.
 Respected research organizations are likewise headquartered in the Bavarian capital.

-The students at Munich’s universities constitute a wealth of future experts for the labor market.
-Close collaboration between the scientific, research and corporate communities in Munich thus creates ideal conditions for innovative ideas, products and processes.
+The students from Munich’s universities form a rich pool of experts.
+The close interplay of science, research and business creates the ideal conditions for innovative ideas, products and processes.